MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-user-insights.md

 To access and view data from application user activity, you must have:

-- A Microsoft Entra ID for [customers tenant](quickstart-tenant-setup.md).
+- A Microsoft Entra External ID [external tenant](quickstart-tenant-setup.md).
 - [Registered application(s)](how-to-register-ciam-app.md) with some sign-in and sign-up data.

 ## How to access the Application user activity dashboards